tangming2008/tangming2008.github.io/README.md

-Welcome to my portfolio repository
+Welcome to my portfolio repository!!

 A few notes
+* My site is built based on [Academicpages](https://github.com/academicpages/academicpages.github.io), which  is a ready-to-fork GitHub Pages template for academic personal websites (**Highly recommended!**).
-* A Github Pages template for academic websites.
-This was forked (then detached) by [Stuart Geiger](https://github.com/staeiou) from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/), which is © 2016 Michael Rose and released under the MIT License.
+* This was forked (then detached) by [Stuart Geiger](https://github.com/staeiou) from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/), which is © 2016 Michael Rose and released under the MIT License.
 See LICENSE.md.
-* [Academicpages](https://github.com/academicpages/academicpages.github.io) is a ready-to-fork GitHub Pages template for academic personal websites.
+*

 <!--

+## from Zihao Ding: comment out all words below

 I think I've got things running smoothly and fixed some major bugs, but feel free to file issues or make pull requests if you want to improve the generic template / theme.